leandrosimoes/react-native-android-notification-listener/README.md

-// To check if the user has permission const status = await RNAndroidNotificationListener.getPermissionStatus() console.log(status) // Result can be 'authorized' or 'denied'
+// To check if the user has permission const status = await RNAndroidNotificationListener.getPermissionStatus() console.log(status) // Result can be 'authorized', 'denied' or 'unknown'

-// To open the Android configuration page, where the user can set the permissions RNAndroidNotificationListener.requestPermission()
+// To open the Android settings so the user can enable it RNAndroidNotificationListener.requestPermission()

+/**
+ * Note that this method MUST return a Promise.
+ * Is that why I'm using a async function here.
+ */
-// ATTENTION: THIS FUNCTION MUST BE ASYNCRONOUS const headlessNotificationListener = async (notification) => {
+const headlessNotificationListener = async (notification) => {
 	const { app, title, text } = notification

 	...
 }

+/**
+ * This should be required early in the require sequence
+ * to make sure the JS execution environment is setup before other
+ * modules are required.
+ *
+ * Your entry file (index.js) would be the better place for it.
+ */
-// To listen to all status bar notifications AppRegistry.registerHeadlessTask('RNAndroidNotificationListenerHeadlessJs',	() => headlessNotificationListener)
+AppRegistry.registerHeadlessTask('RNAndroidNotificationListenerHeadlessJs',	() => headlessNotificationListener)
 ```